rails/webpacker/README.md

 But it could also look a million other ways.

+#### Namespacing

-**Note:** You can namespace your packs too using directories similar to a Rails app.
+You can also namespace your packs using directories similar to a Rails app.

 ```
 app/javascript/packs/admin/orders.js